 As I floundered in the waves and cut my feet in the coral reefs, I noticed a narrow sand strip that has led me to a real miracle.
 It was a beautiful beach covered with white sand and calm waters of blueish and greenish shades surrounded with a rocky fence.

 That day we also visited a Helicopter Island, Matinloc Shrine and a Star Beach.
 The Matinloc Shrine stood out among the others – a rich and beautiful private island with a gorgeous villa and chapel in the past has become a sad, mystical abandoned place today.
 Ruined by a typhoon and plundered by the fishermen it was abandoned by its owners.
 Would you like to know the story behind this place?

 Use 50 SPF sunscreen, the sun can be very aggressive.

 Wear something that will fully cover your body.
-I loved this white cotton tunic from Shein.

 I booked all my tours, transfers and stays with Northern Hope Tours and I highly recommend their services.
 They also served delicious food on the islands.